The floor of mouth is an oral cavity subsite and is a common location of oral cavity squamous cell carcinoma.

 The geniohyoid muscle is one of the suprahyoid muscles of the neck that is innervated by the ventral ramus of C1.
 Geniohyoid draws the hyoid bone up and forward during mastication and assists the opening of the mandible.

 origin: inferior mental spine of the mandible also known as the g...

 The genitofemoral nerve is a branch of the lumbar plexus arising within the substance of the psoas major muscle from the union of anterior rami of L1 and L2 spinal nerves.
 The nerve descends in the retroperitoneum to give off genital and femoral terminal branches supplying the skin over the ante...

 Gerdy's tubercle is the eponymous name for the lateral condyle of the proximal tibia (where it is located anterolaterally).
 It is where the iliotibial band and anterior tibialis muscle inserts.

-The Giacomini vein or thigh extension of the short saphenous vein refers to a variation in lower limb venous anatomy where the short saphenous vein (SSV) continues through to the thigh as a distinct branch.
+The Giacomini vein or thigh extension of the small saphenous vein refers to a variation in lower limb venous anatomy where the small saphenous vein (SSV) continues through to the thigh as a distinct branch.

 The persistence of this vein may play a contributory role in the development of chronic ...